Debian version history: Naming convention

 Debian distribution codenames are based on the names of characters from the Toy Story films.
 Debian's unstable trunk is named after Sid, a character who regularly destroyed his toys.

+Release cycle

+Debian Unstable, known as "Sid", contains all the latest packages as soon as they are available, and follows a rolling-release model.

+Once a package has been in Debian Unstable for 2–10 days (depending on the urgency of the upload), doesn't introduce critical bugs and doesn't break other packages (among other conditions), it is included in Debian Testing, also known as "next-stable".

+On average about every two years, Debian Testing enters a "freeze" cycle, where new packages are held back unless they fix critical bugs.
+This frozen state lasts on average 7 months (but can be as short as one month).
+Once Debian Testing doesn't contain any more release critical bugs, it is declared "stable" and released with a version number.

 Release table

 When a release transitions to long-term support phase (LTS-phase), security is no longer handled by the main Debian security team.
 Only a subset of Debian architectures are eligible for Long Term Support, and there is no support for packages in backports.

 Release history

 Debian 1.0 was never released, as a vendor accidentally shipped a development release with that version number.

 The package management system dpkg and its front-end dselect were developed and implemented on Debian in a previous release.
 A transition from the a.out binary format to the ELF binary format had already begun before the planned 1.0 release.
 The only supported architecture was Intel 80386 (i386).

 Debian 1.1 (Buzz)

 Debian 1.1 (Buzz), released 17 June 1996, contained 474 packages.
 Debian had fully transitioned to the ELF binary format and used Linux kernel 2.0.